algorandfoundation/algokit-utils-py/docs/source/capabilities/transaction-composer.md

 # From constructor
 composer_from_constructor = TransactionComposer(
+    TransactionComposerParams(
         algod=algod,
         # Return the TransactionSigner for this address
         get_signer=lambda address: signer
     )
+)

 # From constructor with optional params
 composer_from_constructor = TransactionComposer(
+    TransactionComposerParams(
         algod=algod,
         # Return the TransactionSigner for this address
         get_signer=lambda address: signer,
         # Custom function to get suggested params
         get_suggested_params=lambda: algod.suggested_params(),
         # Number of rounds the transaction should be valid for
         default_validity_window=1000,
         # Optional AppManager instance for TEAL compilation
         app_manager=AppManager(algod)
+    )
 )
 ```